typelevel/fs2/docs/migration-guide-0.10.md

 }
 ```

+`Scheduler` has some new low level operations like `fixedDelay` and `fixedRate` which should replace most uses of `awakeEvery`. `fixedRate` is equivalent to `awakeEvery` but returns `Unit` values in the stream instead of the elapsed duration.

+`Scheduler` also has some convenience operations like `scheduler.delay(s, 10.seconds)`.

 The `debounce` pipe has moved to the `Scheduler` class also.
 As a result, FS2 no longer requires passing schedulers implicitly.

+The `fs2.time.{ duration, every }` methods have been moved to `Stream` as they have no dependency on scheduling.

 #### Merging